manojkumarmjk/manojkumarmjk/README.md

 - 👋 Hi, I’m @manojkumarmjk
-- 👀 I’m interested in Android And Web Development
+- 👀 I’m interested in Android, iOS And Web Development
 - 🌱 I’m currently learning New Framework of Web Development
 - 💞️ I’m looking to collaborate on my Projects
 - 📫 You can reach me on email id: manojkumarmjk.iimt@gmail.com